maestro-server/webdocs/docs/installing/kubernetes.rst

 	SMTP_PASSWORD=
 	SMTP_USETSL=

-To check if everything it's ok run
+To check if everything it's ok, you can run:

 .. code-block:: bash